Senior Student Privileges

 Footwear

-Wedges, thin heels, stilettos and flip-flops are not acceptable for safety reasons, e.g. tripping on stairs; covered toes in DT/Science as required (sometimes essential for Science practicals).
+Wedges, thin heels, stilettos, flip-flops, slides and crocs are not acceptable for safety reasons, e.g. tripping or slipping on stairs; covered toes in DT/Science as required (sometimes essential for Science practicals).

 Makeup